Page created on June 5, 2021. Last updated on May 29, 2022 at 14:16

 Leiomyomas originate from a single cell.
 They are hormone responsive, responding to oestrogen and progesterone, which may allow them to grow quite large.

 They are well-circumscribed with a pseudocapsule, round, pearly white, firm, and rubbery.
-As they outgrow their own blood supply, infarct or degeneration can occur which may cause pain.
+They may outgrow their own blood supply, causing infarction or degeneration to occur, which may cause pain.

 Leiomyomas are classified according to their location.